OSAD is an alternative contact method between Uyuni and traditional clients.

 mgr-osadpackage should be installed on clients only.
 If you install the

-mgr-osadpackage on your Uyuni Server, it will conflict with the
+mgr-osadpackage on your Uyuni Server, it conflicts with the

 On each client, as root, start the